radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

    With `--wait`, Helm returns when the pods report ready.
 On a cluster that must add nodes first, allow approximately five minutes.
 Without `--wait`, Helm returns after applying the manifests, while the pods continue starting in the background.

-   Helm's `--timeout` value (default `5m0s`) limits how long Helm waits for an individual operation.
+   Helm's `--timeout` value (default `5m0s`) limits how long Helm waits for an individual operation, including any Job it runs as a hook.
 It does not stop work in the cluster: when it expires, Helm returns an error, but work that has already started continues.
 A timed-out installation is not a cancelled installation.
 For automation, use `--wait` together with a `--timeout` value that comfortably exceeds your expected startup time.

-   > Do not use `--atomic` when restoring from a backup.
-If the timeout expires, `--atomic` rolls back the release, which deletes a deployment that is partway through a restore.
+   To also wait for the Jobs in the release to finish before Helm reports success, add `--wait-for-jobs` alongside `--wait`.

+   > If you are seeding this deployment from a backup, do not use `--wait` with the default timeout.
+Refer to [Restoring from a Backup](#restoring-from-a-backup).

 6. **Verify deployment**